Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Abstract

 \section{Abstract}

 In this work, we investigate synchrotron emission and the observational signatures of anisotropic non-thermal electrons during magnetic-flux eruptions in a magnetically arrested disk, using 3D GRMHD simulations.
-Non-thermal electrons are assumed to be energized from the thermal background through magnetic reconnection, with pitch-angle distributions modeled as beamed or loss-cone types, alongside an isotropic case for comparison.
+Non-thermal electrons are assumed to be accelerated from the thermal background through magnetic reconnection, with pitch-angle distributions modeled as beamed or loss-cone types, alongside an isotropic case for comparison.
 The results show that non-thermal emission can produce pronounced flux outbursts and localized brightening during eruptions, while the associated increase in optical depth can suppress the linear polarization fraction.
 Introducing pitch-angle anisotropy further reshapes the angular distribution of the intrinsic emissivity and modulates its contribution to various observable signatures.
-Our results demonstrate that anisotropic non-thermal electrons are essential for a physically complete interpretation of black hole image variability.
+Strong field-aligned beaming in the electron distribution suppresses non-thermal emission for near-axis observers, effectively driving the image morphology toward a purely thermal limit.
+In contrast, moderately anisotropic models remain effective at imprinting non-thermal electron signatures on both the total intensity and polarization structure.
+We further quantify how eruption-driven increases in absorption depth and enhanced Faraday effects reduce the linear polarization fraction and modify the azimuthal coherence of the polarization field.
+Overall, our results demonstrate that incorporating anisotropic non-thermal electrons is essential for a physically self-consistent interpretation of time-variable EHT polarimetric observations.

 \keywords{Supermassive black holes -- Black hole physics -- Accretion -- MHD -- Radiative transfer -- Radiation mechanisms: non-thermal -- Polarimetry }